FDA-AI/FDAi/docs/components/human-ai-collective-intelligence-platform/dfda-collaboration-framework.md

 8. **Cultural Change:** Encourage a shift from competition to collaboration through education and storytelling.
 9. **Collaborative Metrics:** Focus on evaluation criteria that highlight collective efforts and impact.

-By integrating these elements, the dFDA initiative aims to foster a collaborative ecosystem that accelerates innovation in health, aligning with the mission of maximizing human lifespan and minimizing net suffering.
+By integrating these elements, the FDAi initiative aims to foster a collaborative ecosystem that accelerates innovation in health, aligning with the mission of maximizing human lifespan and minimizing net suffering.